Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/vine-leshy.md

 abilities_mid:
   - name: "Verdant Burst"
     desc: "  When a vine leshy dies, a burst of primal energy explodes from its body, restoring 1d4 (1d4) Hit Points to each plant creature in a 30-foot emanation.
-This area fills with tangling vines, becoming [[terrain|difficult terrain]].
+This area fills with tangling vines, becoming [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]].
 If the terrain is not a viable environment for the vines, they wither after 24 hours."
 abilities_top:
   - name: Items
     desc: "spear;"